-Dr. Ziaul Huque, Co-PI, Department of Mechanical Engineering
+Dr. Ziaul Huque, Group Lead and Co-PI, Department of Mechanical Engineering

 In order for wind energy to be a viable alternate energy source and compete with fossil fuels, it is extremely important to optimize production efficiency by determining the optimum shape of the turbine blades along with the appropriate materials used to construct the blades.
 The major objective of this subproject is to determine the optimum design of wind turbine blades by applying multi-objective techniques with surrogate models.
 There will be three major tasks towards this objective.
 They are as follows: (1) to improve understanding of the complex flow field around wind turbine blades and determine the relevant aerodynamic loads on the blades.
 The major focus of this subtask will be to use computational fluid dynamics (CFD) simulations, though initially Blade Element Momentum (BEM) theory will also be used; (2) to perform structural analysis of the turbine blades using Finite Element Method (FEM).
 The various aerodynamic loads obtained from the first subtask will be incorporated into the structural analysis model; and (3) to perform multi-objective optimization of the rotor blades using surrogate models.
 In order to accomplish the three above mentioned tasks several smaller sub tasks have been completed and are mentioned below.